But why do flights get cancelled?

 Airlines also cancel flights when they do not have an aircraft available for the flight.
 This can occur when the aircraft scheduled for the flight must actually undergoe maintenance or fixed after an issue was identified.

 More commonly, passengers can be left without a plane in the case of "rotational delays".
 This happens when the delay of a flight has a knock-on effect on the other flights for which this aircraft was to be used.
-When this happens, the last fights of the day may be cancelled due to the accumulated delay during the day.
+When this happens, the last flights of the day may be cancelled due to the accumulated delay during the day.

 Can you get a compensation when your flight is cancelled because of a missing aircraft?
 Yes.
 The airline is responsible for providing passengers with an aircraft for their flight.
 When the delay of previous flight risks to lead to the cancellation of another flight supposed to be operated by the same aircraft, the airline must be able to provide another aircraft as replacement.